 At this moment Volkswagen, Porsche and Audi are all testing autonomous parking cars at Hamburg Airport where the test cars are operating in what appears to be a controlled car park with minimal variables.
 It is still early in the testing to be sure what technology we could see in future models available to the public.
 It seems that currently the aim is to provide autonomous systems that work alongside human drivers to aid in difficult manoeuvres.

-V12 has as wide range of used cars available at the best prices.
+V12 has as wide range of cars so finding your ideal used vehicle at the best price is a breeze.
 You’ll have to park them yourselves though.